 I kept the camera set pretty much to what I had with the shots on the rocks, with only minimal adjustments to the aperture from time to time.
 I had Cameron fine-tune the position and power settings of the OctoDome/TritonFlash setup until there was a nice balance of ambient and strobe light.
 The nice thing about the TritonFlash is that it's powerful enough to match or surpass the light levels of bright sunshine.
 This essentially gives you more control over your foreground, subject and background exposure levels.

 With the camera and lighting elements in place, I focused on my rapport with Candra.
 I offered up some bad jokes ("Dyslexic man walks into a bra…"), as did Cameron ("What did the 0 say to the 8?
 'Nice belt!'"), which, believe it or not, helped to loosen up Candra's "posing".
 Comic relief is a wonderful thing.
-Shortly after the jokes, I captured a series of very natural-looking portraits.
-Here's one of my favorites of the bunch.
-[Figure 17]
+Here's one from that series.

 A Hybrid of Light